-It was a bit of an accidental success because I was just looking for a quick gravy and not something for the blog.
-I often make mushroom gravy, but I wanted something super quick because I had forgotten to make gravy for my meal!
+It was a bit of an accidental success because I was just looking for a quick vegetarian gravy and didn't plan to make a recipe for the blog.
+I often make vegan mushroom gravy, but I wanted something super quick because I forgot to make gravy for my meal!

 - Quick & easy: Ready in just 15 minutes using 7 pantry staples.
 The gravy can be made in the microwave or on the stovetop.